Larry Ellison: Early life and education

-Ellison was born on August 17, 1944, in New York City to a Jewish mother, Florence Spellman.
+Ellison was born on August 17, 1944, in New York City.
+His mother, Florence Spellman, is Jewish.
 His biological father was an Italian-American United States Army Air Corps pilot.
-After Ellison contracted pneumonia at the age of nine months, his mother gave him to her aunt and uncle for adoption.
-He did not meet Spellman again until he was 48.
+After Ellison contracted pneumonia at the age of nine months, Spellman gave Ellison to Spellman's aunt and uncle for adoption.
+Ellison did not meet Spellman again until he was 48.

-Ellison moved with his adoptive parents to Chicago's South Shore, then a primarily Jewish middle-class neighborhood.
+Ellison moved with his adoptive parents to Chicago's South Shore, a middle-class neighborhood with a significant Jewish population.
 He remembers his adoptive mother, Lillian Spellman Ellison, as warm and loving.
 He found his adoptive father, Louis Ellison, to be austere, unsupportive, and often distant.
 A government employee who had made a small fortune in Chicago real estate, only to lose it during the Great Depression, Louis had chosen his last name to honor Ellis Island, his point of entry into the United States.

 Ellison was raised in a Reform Jewish home by his adoptive parents, who attended synagogue regularly, but he remained a religious skeptic.
 At age 13, Ellison refused to have a bar mitzvah celebration.
 Ellison said: "While I think I am religious in one sense, the particular dogmas of Judaism are not dogmas I subscribe to.
 I don't believe that they are real.
 They're interesting stories.
 They're interesting mythology, and I certainly respect people who believe these are literally true, but I don't.
 I see no evidence for this stuff."
 Ellison says that his fondness for Israel is not connected to religious sentiments but rather due to Israelis' innovative spirit in the technology sector.

-Ellison attended South Shore High School in Chicago, was admitted to University of Illinois at Urbana–Champaign, and enrolled as a pre-med student.
+Ellison attended South Shore High School in Chicago, was admitted to the University of Illinois at Urbana–Champaign, and enrolled as a pre-med student.
 At the university, he was named science student of the year.
 He withdrew without taking final exams after his sophomore year because his adoptive mother had just died.
 After spending the summer of 1966 in California, he then attended the University of Chicago for one term, where he studied physics and mathematics and also first encountered computer design.
 He then moved to Berkeley, California, and began his career as a computer programmer for several different companies.